 - Big Oak Flat Entrance (W Highway 120) – Good for visitors from the Bay Area

-- Hetch Hetchy – The northern most, and least used entrance on the west side of the park.
+- Hetch Hetchy Road – The northern most, and least used entrance on the west side of the park.
 It’s open year round.

 RELATED POST: How to Get a National Park Pass For Free

-Favorite Moments in Yosemite
+Favorite Yosemite Winter Moments

 - Tunnel view at sunrise seeing Half Dome and El Capitan light up on New Year’s Day wearing winter gear

 - Glamping in an Airstream Trailer at Autocamp Yosemite and enjoying a toasty fire with S’mores

 - Views, views and more views.
 We couldn’t get enough!
 There was a beautiful snow icing over everything.

 Other Posts You Might Like: